rseichter/rspamd-avast/README.md

 to be found in `/usr/lib/x86_64-linux-gnu/lua/5.1/`.
 For Debian 10 you can use `apt install lua-socket` to install the necessary package.

 Avast is expected to listen on the UNIX Domain Socket `/run/avast/scan.sock`.
-As Avast currently does not support network sockets, the virus scanner must run on the same machine as Rspamd.
-Ensure that the domain socket allows R/W access for the Rspamd process.
+As Avast does not support network sockets as of January 2020, the virus scanner must run on the same machine as Rspamd.
+Please ensure that the domain socket allows R/W access for the Rspamd process.

 ## Installation